5 iPhone, iPad, and iPod Security Settings for Parents

 Most modern video games systems aren’t video game systems anymore.
 Most people use it as their multimedia device, which allows you to do more than play video games.
 I would think that if you are one of those parents who use this video game system more than a game system, then you probably know a lot more on how to protect your kids from playing games they shouldn’t be playing.

 Video games are supposed to be fun for kids and adults.
-Just some of these games aren’t made made for kids and parents just have to understand that these video games are toys anymore.
+Just some of these games aren’t made for kids and parents just have to understand that these video games are not toys anymore.

 Larry Collette lives in South Korea with his wife and five children.
 He is a web applications developer for the US Federal Government, Military Veteran, Video Game Enthusiast, and a Mac/Linux user.
 You can read more about Larry on his about.me page and connect with him on Twitter.